-One of the quick ways within AdWords is to use ValueTrack parameters and append that data to your final URLs.
-Then by using hidden fields on your lead capture form, you can track much more data behind the scenes to understand what’s turning into sales.
+One of the quick ways within Google Ads is to use ValueTrack parameters and append that data to your final URLs.
+Then, by using hidden fields on your lead capture form, you can track much more data behind the scenes to understand what’s turning into sales.

 This also helps you identify which types of PPC channels (search, social, video, display) have longer sales cycles and what you can do to shorten that time gap, if possible.